arslansadiq/Combustion-Model/README.md

 `add_something()` methods in this template are basically wrappers for those of `tensorboardX.SummaryWriter` module.

 **Note**: You don't have to specify current steps, since `WriterTensorboardX` class defined at `logger/visualization.py` will track current steps.

-## Contributing
-Feel free to contribute any kind of function or enhancement, here the coding style follows PEP8

-Code should pass the [Flake8](http://flake8.pycqa.org/en/latest/) check before committing.

-## TODOs
-- [ ] Iteration-based training (instead of epoch-based)
-- [ ] Multiple optimizers
-- [ ] Configurable logging layout, checkpoint naming
-- [ ] `visdom` logger support
-- [x] `tensorboardX` logger support
-- [x] Adding command line option for fine-tuning
-- [x] Multi-GPU support
-- [x] Update the example to PyTorch 0.4
-- [x] Learning rate scheduler
-- [x] Deprecate `BaseDataLoader`, use `torch.utils.data` instesad
-- [x] Load settings from `config` files

-## License
-This project is licensed under the MIT License.
-See  LICENSE for more details

-## Acknowledgments
-This project is inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)